-Special designator "G" indicates that the file contains golden waveforms, the [Test Data] and [Test Load] keywords defined in IBIS 4.0.
-Users can compare simulations of IBIS buffer models with the same test loads against the corresponding golden waveforms.
-Golden waveforms must be produced from source simulations or measurements, not from simulations of IBIS models.
-The set of [Test Load] fixtures used must include at least one with a transmission line.
-The "G" designator may be used with IBIS files containing golden waveforms for only a subset of buffer models, as determined by sound engineering judgment.
+Special designator "G" indicates that the file contains golden waveforms, the [Test Data] an Load] keywords defined in IBIS 4.0.
+Users can compare simulations of IBIS buffer models the same test loads against the corresponding golden waveforms.
+Golden waveforms must b produced from source simulations or measurements, not from simulations of IBIS models.
+I of [Test Load] fixtures used must include at least one with a transmission line.
+The "G" desi may be used with IBIS files containing golden waveforms for only a subset of buffer models determined by sound engineering judgment.